At Cubic, we are taking steps to protect the environment while supporting the long-term growth of the

 At Cubic, we are actively engaged with our suppliers and partners to ensure a transparent and compliant supply chain.
 From the materials we buy to the labor used to produce them, Cubic is taking a proactive stance to being a socially responsible corporate citizen.

 Cubic uses tin, tantalum, tungsten, and gold in the manufacture of its products.
-These metals are identified as “conflict minerals” when they derive from the Democratic Republic of the Congo and surrounding countries identified as the “conflict region” by the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.
-Beginning in 2014, the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act will require Cubic, as a publicly-traded U.S. company, to make certain disclosures related to the use of these metals in its products.
+These metals are identified as “conflict minerals” when they derive from the Democratic Republic of the Congo and surrounding countries identified as the “conflict region” by the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank”).
+Dodd-Frank requires Cubic, as a publicly-traded U.S. company, to make certain disclosures every year related to the use of these metals in its products.

 Cubic maintains a regular dialogue with its suppliers on ethical labor practices.
 In accordance with the California Transparency in Supply Chains Act, Cubic verifies the safe and legal labor practices of its suppliers through announced, on-site inspections, and uses a variety of tools to monitor and evaluate supplier performance.
 Cubic inspects and monitors all goods it buys and integrates into its products for quality and compliance with law and regulation.
 Employees responsible for purchasing products receive training on slavery and human trafficking.
 Above all, Cubic maintains internal accountability standards through its company policies and has procedures in place for any employee or contractor that fails to meet Cubic’s standards.